 Skip to main content

-This page covers day-two operations for the central platform and connected workload clusters.
+This page covers day-two operations for the central platform and connected Kubernetes clusters or VMs.

 Upgrade flow